YoshiMitsu93/LSR-XML-Helper/README.md

 ## Antivirus Warning Information

-Some antivirus programs may show warnings or flag the file as suspicious, unknown, or potentially unsafe.
+Some antivirus programs may flag the file as unrecognized or suspicious because:

-This is usually because:

-- It is a new EXE with no reputation yet
-- It is unsigned
+- It is new and unsigned
-- It edits files (which antivirus tools monitor closely)
+- It edits local files

-If your antivirus blocks or deletes it:
+- It downloads updates

+If blocked:

-1. Open your antivirus settings
+1. Open antivirus settings
-2. Add **`LSR-XML-Helper.exe`** to the allowed list / exclusions / safe list
+2. Add **`LSR-XML-Helper.exe`** to your allowed list

-Once allowed, it should run normally.

 ---

 ## Auto Updates

 - The tool automatically checks online for newer versions.
-- If an update is available, it downloads and replaces itself.
+- If an update is found, it downloads and replaces itself.
-- After the update, just launch the tool again as normal.
+- After updating, simply launch it again.

 ---

 ## How to Use

-1. Launch **`LSR-XML-Helper.exe`**.
+1. Launch **`LSR-XML-Helper.exe`**
-2. Select the folder containing your Los Santos RED XML files.
+2. Select your Los Santos RED XML folder
-3. Pick an XML file to view or edit.
-4. Make your changes and save.
+3. View, add, or edit entries
+4. Save when finished
+5. Saved edits remain stored for future use

-The selected folder is remembered automatically for next time.
+Your selected folder is remembered automatically.

 ---

 ## What This Tool Does *Not* Do

-This tool does **not**:
+The tool does **not**:

-- Modify anything outside your chosen XML folder
+- Modify files outside your chosen folder
-- Install files onto your system
+- Install anything
 - Change registry settings
 - Require admin permissions
-- Send data anywhere
+- Upload or share any data
-- Stay running after exit
+- Run after you close it

-It only edits XML files that **you explicitly choose** in the folder you point it at.
+It only reads/writes XML files that **you explicitly select**.